Recent fines for PCBU violations of the WHS Act

 1. $650,000 Fine

 A waste management company was prosecuted and fined $650,000 because an employee was knocked to the ground and suffered minor injuries when a production trial of a new solvent created a fiery explosion.
 Why?
 The PCBU failed to provide sufficient information and supervision about the new solvent to their workers.
+The Officers of this PCBU are meant to ensure that the PCBU's legal obligations are being met and managed.

 2. $105,000 Fine

 A fast food chain was prosecuted and fined $105,000 when a worker fell into a tank of oil that had been placed on the floor behind him.
 Why?
 The PCBU had failed to provide and maintain a safe system of work and failed to provide adequate information training and supervision.
+The Officers of this PCBU are meant to ensure that the PCBU's legal obligation to train staff is occurring.

 3. $590,000 Damages

 A worker making coffee in a hospital kiosk suffered an arm injury at work and eventually sued her employer for damages.
 She was awarded $590,000.
 Why?
 The Court of Appeal court ruled that the employer failed to provide a safe system of work and that had been a major cause of her injury.
+The Officers of this PCBU are meant to ensure that the PCBU's legal obligation to provide the WHS management system and ensure it is managed.

 4. 12 Years Jail Sentence

 The owner of a trucking business knew that a truck had faulty brakes but sent a worker off to deliver a load in that truck.
 The worker was killed in a traffic accident.
 The owner was not prosecuted under WHS law but was charged with endangering life and manslaughter under the criminal law and was sentenced to 12 years imprisonment.
+The business owner was both PCBU and Officer of the PCBU but this was seen as a criminal offense as the owner had knowledge of the failure.

 Achieving Compliance with Section 19

 All four of the above examples from Court decisions in 2016/17 involved WHS requirements listed in section 19(3) of the WHS Act.
-We covered those requirements in our recent article, Finance Approval for WHS Expenses.

 Section 19 of the WHS Act is the PCBUs Primary Duty of Care.
 Section 19 (3) says that a PCBU must ensure so far as reasonably practicable that: